masoudrahimi39/visual-working-memory-game/README.md

 # Visual working memory game

 ## What is this repo?
-The following video displays the output of this repository.
+The following video displays the output of this repo.

 https://user-images.githubusercontent.com/65596290/178737195-80565633-60ce-4d58-8590-a0c315346da4.mp4